 Tesla, through its 'supercharging' stations, has shown the world the importance of a fast charging network, allowing customers to make long distance trips as well as quickly recharge their car whenever needed.
-To this end Tesla is estimated to have invested hundreds of millions of dollars in the development of more than 5,000 supercharging sites on multiple continents to provide fast charging services to its own customers.
-As of the date of this Registration Document, Tesla has approximately 1065 of these supercharging sites operational in Europe.
-In order to compete with Tesla, car makers such as Audi, Daimler and Porsche decided to bring long range BEVs with high powered charging capability to market.
+To this end Tesla is estimated to have invested hundreds of millions of dollars in the development of more than 6,500 supercharging sites on multiple continents to provide fast charging services to its own customers.
+As of November 2024, Tesla has approximately 1,800 of these supercharging sites operational in Europe.35 In order to compete with Tesla, car makers such as Audi, Daimler and Porsche decided to bring long range BEVs with high powered charging capability to market.
 Since hardly any high powered charging infrastructure was available a consortium of car makers consisting of Volkswagen Group (Audi, Porsche), BMW, Daimler, Ford and later also Hyundai, decided to invest in a European network of large scalable fast charging stations.
-This network, named Ionity, had 545 stations operational in Europe as of the date of this Registration Document, and has an ambition to grow this network to more than 1,000 stations by the end of 2025.
-Ionity has entered into partnerships with Shell, Cepsa, Cirkle-K and others to get quick access to locations.
+This network, named Ionity, had 702 stations operational in Europe as of November 2024.36 Ionity has entered into partnerships with Shell, Cepsa, Cirkle-K and others to get quick access to locations.